krinii/dds-on-hardware/Notable/notes/Log Book.md

 Finished idl test on Laptop.
 Installed FastDDS on Pi4, I tried on pi4 with bith ubuntu 18 and 20, but it didn't work.
 Finished idl size test on Pi4.

+### 4/11-2020
+Starting working on the writingSpeedTest code for FastDDS.
+I seem to have a working version.